-I’m a collector.
+I’m a [recovering] collector.
 Some might say pack-rat is more accurate but, to be clear, I don’t keep everything indiscriminately; I am big on recycling, reusing and donating.
-My problem is that my tendency has been to keep too much because I have struggled to part with things that were gifts or associated with a trip, event or occasion.
+In the past, the main reason that I accumulated too much stuff is that my tendency was always to keep too much for fear of letting go of something that couldn’t be replaced.
+I would struggle to part with things that I might want to use or items that were gifts or associated with a trip, event or occasion.

-For years, I have captured memories through pictures, programs and tickets as well as tradtional art samples. and tsoke .
+For years, I have captured memories through pictures, travel journals, programs, tickets, mementos, art and various other tchotchke.
 I am able to evoke many wonderful experiences – and some not-so-wonderful ones – by looking through these collected photos and artifacts.
 This can be nostalgic, even comforting.
 But there is a huge downside to this approach in that it tends to make it hard to let go of things because they evoke memories of people, places and activities that have been important.

 In the past, I would start with the best of intentions to par down the various flotsam and jetsam accumulated through my life, an effort that more often than not ended with me traveling on a trip down memory lane perhaps making, at best, a small reduction in the amount of stuff.
 Sometimes I’d convince myself that I might use /display / repair / re-purpose some particular item but usually it just went back in the box.
 Which inevitably meant that I still needed to keep the box, even when I reduced the number of items it contained.
-I was eager to get more space and clear the clutter but struggled with letting go.
+I was eager to get more space and clear the clutter but was not too successful at these efforts.